 In the surrounding universe, aside from usual matter like atomic nuclei, a variety of uncommon exotic objects can be found.
-Although many of them, such as hypernuclei [1], tetraquarks [2], pentaquarks [3] or dibaryons [4-6] have already been discovered and investigated, still many exotic systems are theoretically predicted but never experimentally confirmed.
+Although many of them, such as hypernuclei [1], tetraquarks [2], pentaquarks [3] or dibaryons [4, 5, 6] have already been discovered and investigated, still many exotic systems are theoretically predicted but never experimentally confirmed.
+Mesic nuclei, consisting of a nucleus bound via the strong interaction with a neutral meson are one example.